Kaarmaa/CarND-Behavioral-Cloning-P3/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of:
  - Center lane driving (High Speed, Two Laps)
- - Recovery sscenarios from the left and right sides of the road
+ - Recovery scenarios from the left and right sides of the road
  - Normal speed lap on the advanced track
  - Slow speed lap for more samples on basic track